-The best PS4 headset in 2019
+The best PS4 headset for 2021

-You would be hard pushed to find another wireless headset with the sound quality and feature set of Sony’s dedicated PlayStation Platinum cans.
+You would be hard pushed to find another wireless headset with the sound quality and feature set of Sony’s dedicated PlayStation Platinum headset.
 In fact we’d argue that it’s pretty much an impossible task - the Sony headset has a fantastic mix of price and performance.
 If the Platinum is too expensive, we'd actually really recommend the Gold version too, which is about $40/£30 less, but doesn't quite offer the same quality of sound or the extra metallic trim.

 The 50mm drivers maybe lack a little power at the low-end but they have an impressive level of clarity to their overall audio.
 They also neatly hook up to your PS4 offering game-specific audio profiles.
 But the big tick for them is the 7.1 virtual surround that links into those profiles.
 Well, that and the fact your headset battery will likely outlast your controller’s too.

 It's worth noting that as both the Platinum and Gold headsets are Sony PlayStation official, they have been designed with the PlayStation VR headset in mind too.
 This means they will fit neatly and comfortably on your head when wearing the headsets in conjunction with the PSVR gear.
 Check out the best PlayStation VR bundles here to complete such a package.

 Check out our guide on whether you should buy a Sony Platinum headset here.